hallzy/dotfiles/README.md

 This will pull the latest change from the repo and create symbolic links for any new scripts that have been added to ~/.my-scripts, update the fortunes program categories, and the .vim folder will be updated.

+If you did not run the optional commands for the initial setup, This script will not update the vim folder.

 If you run: